Nault/Nault/README.md

 ## Desktop Builds

-*All desktop builds require that you have built a desktop version of the wallet before running!*
+*All desktop builds require that you have built a desktop version of the wallet before running!
+The desktop version is currently not supported/maintained in this project.*

 Run the desktop wallet in dev mode:
 ```bash